Assess your options for business growth

 - enhance your existing product to introduce it to new markets

-Steps to create a new product or enhance an existing one are likely to include thorough research and development, a detailed assessment of customer needs, product design and analysis, design documentation, prototyping and production.
+Steps to create a new product or enhance an existing one are likely to include detailed research and development, a full assessment of customer needs, product design and analysis, design documentation, prototyping and production.

 Each company approaches its product development strategy differently.
 Some businesses outsource product development and buy-in another product to sell it under their own brand.
 Others acquire the rights to sell someone else's product or work with another business to jointly develop new products.

 The key to a successful new product development process is continuous research, as well as the ongoing assessment of customer needs.

 Brand extension strategies